The Skilled Legal Help You Need After A Serious Car Accident

 Trusted Advocates In Your Injury Claim

 Every case is different, and every case deserves personal attention.
 At Frost & Kavanaugh, we limit the number of personal injury lawsuits we take, so we can give every case the personal attention it deserves.
 Even though most car crash lawsuits end in a settlement, we can and will go to trial to help our clients get the compensation they deserve for their injuries.

-If you were seriously injured in a collision, schedule a consultation with our Troy car accident attorneys.
-If you can't come to our office, we will come to you.
-If you're in the hospital, we can come see you there as well.
+If you were seriously injured in a collision, schedule a consultation with our Troy and Albany counties car collision attorneys.
+If you can’t come to our office, we will come to you.
+If you’re in the hospital, we can come to see you there as well.
 We handle claims on a contingent fee basis, meaning we perform all services without any payment from you upfront, and we are willing to advance all expenses of investigation, expert witness fees, and court filing costs.
 There is no fee to us unless you recover a verdict or settlement.